ccordon01/contentful-product-service/README.md

 **Important for Public Endpoints**: Our API implements rate limiting (10 requests per 15 seconds per IP) to protect public endpoints from abuse.
 Exceeding this limit results in HTTP 429 errors.

+### Environment Variable Validation

+**Critical for Application Startup**: The application validates all required environment variables during initialization.
+Please ensure that:

+- All variables defined in the `.env`, `.env.docker`, or `.env.docker-compose` files are properly set
+- Contentful credentials (CONTENTFUL_SPACE_ID, CONTENTFUL_ACCESS_TOKEN, etc.) are valid and have appropriate permissions
+- Database connection strings point to accessible instances
+- RabbitMQ URL is correctly configured

+Missing or invalid environment variables will cause the application to fail on startup with specific error messages identifying the issues.
+Pay special attention to third-party service credentials, as authentication failures may not be immediately obvious and could affect synchronization processes.

 ### Product Synchronization

 The application uses a message queue system (RabbitMQ) and pagination to efficiently synchronize products from Contentful to the MongoDB database.
 This approach provides several benefits: